NSLS-II/docs/source/examples/exporting-images.rst

 Execution
 ---------

-To perform export after a scan has finished, use this method:
+To export after a scan has finished, use this method:

 .. code-block:: python